PrincetonUniversity/cwf_denoise/readme.txt

 3) If this package is in a separate location than ASPIRE, add the package to your MATLAB path using cwf_paths.m
 4) Enjoy the example simulation scripts in cwf_scripts to denoise images.

-In case of issues or questions, please email Tejal (tbhamre@princeton.edu) and Jane (jzhao@cims.nyu.edu).
+In case of issues or questions, please email Tejal (tbhamre@math.princeton.edu) and Jane (jzhao@cims.nyu.edu).